 - Preheat oven to 165 °C (330 °F).

 - Add two and half cups of whole nuts (reserve the rest as whole nuts) and the dried fruit to a food processor.
 Process the mixture into medium size crumbs, some of it will turn into finer flour/meal like consistency but that’s what we want – a variety of shapes and sizes.
 Transfer to a large bowl.

-- Mix processed nuts and all other ingredients in a large mixing bowl.
-Use a wooden spoon or a spatula to break down the clumps, which will form when coconut oil and honey come into contact with dry ingredients.
+- Add the rest of the ingredients, excluding chia seeds.
+Mix well and use a wooden spoon or a spatula to break down the clumps which will form when coconut oil and honey come into contact with dry ingredients.
 It’s ok if some of them remain unbroken.

 - Grease a large baking tray with some coconut oil or ghee and line it with baking paper, making sure the sides are covered.
-Spoon the mix into a tray and flatten with a spatula.
+Spoon the mix into the tray and flatten with a spatula.